 No Impact.
 The proposed project does not include development of residential or commercial uses and would not increase the demand for other public facilities.
-The proposed project involves an extension of the recycled water pipeline network in Elysian Park and in downtown Los Angeles, Exposition Park, and Boyle Heights, as well as installation of recycled and potable water facilities in a) Increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
+The proposed project involves an extension of the recycled water pipeline network in Elysian Park and in downtown Los Angeles, Exposition Park, and Boyle Heights, as well as installation of recycled, non-potable, and potable water facilities in Elysian Park.

-Elysian Park.
 The proposed project would not result in indirect population growth, which could increase demand for other public facilities.
 No impact to other public facilities would occur.